 (5) The superintendent may at any time cut short a period of confinement or a period of work time that has been ordered and return the detainee to the appropriate program area.

-[Regulation 79 inserted in Gazette 27 Jun 2005 p.
+[Regulation 79 inserted: Gazette 27 Jun 2005 p.
 2871.]

 80. Confinement monitoring, searches etc.